HL7/cqf-recommendations/pages/documentation-recommendations.md

 ### Support

+Two aspects of supporting information are considered for recommendations.
+First, supporting documentation related to the guideline content itself, and second, pertinent positive or negative information related to determining the applicability of a recommendation to a particular patient.

+#### Guideline Supporting Information

 Supporting documentation for a recommendation is critical to ensuring the definition can be traced back to reliable and credible sources.
 The [Supporting Documentation](http://hl7.org/fhir/R4/clinicalreasoning-topics-supporting-documentation.html) topic in the base FHIR specification describes the basic mechanism for achieving this with the Clinical Reasoning resources.

 Content conforming to this implementation guide SHALL provide references to supporting documentation for a recommendation in the form of a `relatedArtifact` element specifying a citation to the guideline.